MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Entity.md

 > This function can't be called in read-only mode.

 > [!WARNING]
-> Throws if the entity is invalid.
+> This function can throw errors.
 >
 > Throws [*@minecraft/common.EngineError*](../../minecraft/common/EngineError.md), *Error*